HorstBaerbel/GBA-demo-framework/README.md

-# Game Boy Advance demo framework
+# Game Boy Advance C(++) demo framework

-This might not exactly fit your needs, but maybe you can learn / rip something from it.
+This is unfinished and might not exactly fit your needs, but maybe you can learn / rip something from it.
 Uses devKitPro for its toolchain, linker scripts, headers and maxmod, but does not link libgba.

 The [test](/test) subdirectory contains tests for some of the math / memory / etc. functions on GBA and PC.